Skip to content Skip to content

 • Great for vintage train-themed photo shoots

-Tips for visiting dog-friendly historical sites
+Tips for visiting dog-friendly roadside attractions

 • Leash requirements: Always keep your dog on a leash and follow posted rules.

 • Hydration: Bring plenty of water for both you and your dog, especially in warmer climates.
+Learn the signs of overheating in our heatstroke prevention guide.

 • Waste disposal: Clean up after your dog to keep the sites clean and enjoyable for everyone.